olefSch/easy_translate/README.md

 ## 🚀 Features

-- Translation with a local transformer model selected based on our evaltuaion
+- Translation with a local transformer model selected based on our evaluation
-- LLM-Translation using common provider with a costum prompt or based on our prompt library
+- LLM-Translation using common provider with a custom prompt or based on our prompt library

 ## 📦 Installation & Instructions

-### Installion
+### Installation

-Install the package from pypi:
+Install the package from PyPi:

 ```bash
 pip install easy-nlp-translate